 A survey of local communities took place in June 2021 asking what features people would like to see in a new country park.
 A summary of the survey results is available from the link at the bottom of this page.

 One of our key challenges is to ensure that the Garden Village is integrated with Cullompton, both physically and socially.

 There is a need for additional road infrastructure to serve the Garden Village and Cullompton.

 Public consultation has recently taken place on the route of a new town centre relief road to create additional capacity on the road network and allow some building to start at the Garden Village.
 Mid Devon District Council has been potentially awarded £10 million towards the cost of delivering this road and is finalising the details of this bid with Homes England.
-For information on this, please see below.
+For information on this, please see Devon County Council's website.

 Longer term there is a need to deliver significant improvements to M5 motorway connections to increase its capacity and to allow the Garden Village to be delivered.
 The precise nature of this significant improvement has yet to be finalised and could take the form of a new overbridge with motorway slip roads.
 The Council is working closely with Highways England and Devon County Council to ensure these improvements are appropriately designed.

 We are also working towards re-opening Cullompton Railway Station and work to establish the feasibility of this is ongoing.
 The new station would be part of the Devon Metro line and would link to another new station proposed for Wellington.